Richard19Perez77/JS_team_poker/README.md

 ﻿# JS_team_poker

-Open index.html file in browser of your choice to run the game.
+Open `index.html` in your browser to play.

 You can run the index files in browser's, but I only have used Firefox mostly for rendering testing.
 Opera's GX browser runs testing really fast, press ESC to start it and check console with shift-control-c.